 Reflecting critically on learning experiences and processes, and making effective decisions by avoiding common pitfalls, for example seeing only one side of an issue, discounting new evidence that disconfirms your ideas, reasoning from passion rather than logic, and failing to support statements with evidence.

 Digital technologies are increasingly pervading all aspects of our lives.

 As they do, it becomes increasingly important for individuals to not only understand how they might utilise technologies effectively but also to be able to critically evaluate the digital content they encounter and understand the purposes for which it has been developed.

 The concept of leadership and management is often blurred and teachers can fall into the trap of becoming learning managers, as opposed to learning activators or leadership facilitators.

 Young people learn most when they have to teach others and cooperate, however this carries a high risk for the adults involved as it means being open to unknown possibilities.

-Leading the core skills gives school leaders the tools and approaches they need to ensure effective core skills provision in their schools, including strategies for planning, monitoring and improving teaching and learning, and for mapping core skills across the curriculum.
+Leading core skills in your curriculum gives school leaders the tools and approaches they need to ensure effective core skills provision in their schools, including strategies for planning, monitoring and improving teaching and learning, and for mapping core skills across the curriculum.